Every name has a face.

 Every face has a story.

-Faces to Names is a Canadian remembrance education platform that connects students with the real people behind the names on their local memorials, turning history into something personal, community-driven, and worth remembering.
+Faces to Names is a Canadian remembrance education platform that connects students with the people named on their local memorials, turning history into something personal and community-connected.

 For registered classrooms participating in Faces to Names